 If you want perfect views of the night sky and access to electric hookups for your large RV then South Rim Campground in Black Canyon of the Gunnison is the place to go.
 There are 88 campsites with 20A, 30A and 50A hookups and potable water.

-Campsites can support vehicles up to 55 feet and the location is within one mile of the visitor center.
+Campsites can support campers up to 55 feet and the location is within one mile of the visitor center.

 Rocky Mountain National Park